The Challenges of Raising Special Needs Children

 Saturday morning errands were going off without a hitch for Lauren Cook and her then 11-year-old twin foster sons.
 But when the San Antonio, TX, mom was halfway through her grocery shopping, Isaiah and Santiago said they needed to use the restroom.
 Ushering them into the ladies' room with her, she calmly ignored the stares but was shaken by one stranger's comment.
 "This is the ladies' room," the woman said, annoyed.
 "It is?"
 Lauren asked sarcastically.
 "Well, my children have mental retardation and they can't go to the restroom on their own."
 The woman said nothing and walked away.
 But Lauren was seething as she guided the boys into the stall.

-Everyday events can require extraordinary emotional effort when you're the parent of a child with special needs.
+Everyday events can require extraordinary emotional effort when you're parenting a child with special needs.
 But while these moms and dads often feel like there's a spotlight on them, they're far from alone on that stage.
 Children with differences are all around us.
 Nearly 3 million school-aged kids are physically or mentally disabled.
 And many other children bear the scars of accidents, for example, or exhibit behaviors that stray from typical gender norms.
-However, these kids and their parents probably spend more time trying to fit into the mainstream world than the mainstream tries fitting into theirs—occasionally even making them feel like outsiders.
+However, these kids and their parents probably spend more time trying to fit into the mainstream world than the mainstream tries fitting into theirs—occasionally even making special needs parents and their kids feel like outsiders.
+(P.S.
+Here’s what many moms of kids with disabilities won’t tell you.)

-We asked five moms of kids who are different to share their experiences, hopes and fears.
+We asked five moms of kids who are different to share their experiences related to parenting special needs, plus their hopes and fears.
 After hearing these women's stories, you'll know exactly what to say and do the next time you come across a child with special needs, like theirs.

 Kris Giesen of Wheaton, MN, frequently feels judged for her parenting of 7-year-old daughter Finn (short for Fionnula), who has autism.
+(Check out another mom’s perspective on raising a child with autism.)
 Finn has good days—and difficult ones.
 A routine trip to Target can become a source of profound stress when the lights, crowds and noise of a busy Saturday overwhelm Finn's senses.
 She'll throw her head back, scream and kick.
 As Kris tries to hurry her out of the store, people are often quick to toss unwanted advice their way.
 "If you just tell her no, this wouldn't happen," she often hears.
 Kris makes an effort not to take things personally, but these experiences can be draining.
 "Try to understand," she says.
 "We're a normal family trying to do the best for our kids, just like any other parents."

 Being judged is an experience Wendy Norman of Lakeland, FL, can relate to.
 Her 9-year-old daughter Sophia Joy is a happy child who loves to laugh at her twin sister Gigi's jokes.
 However, when people first notice the physical features of Sophia's cerebral palsy and epilepsy, they often react with uncomfortable stares.
 "When I'm feeding her at a restaurant, I've learned to turn her chair so I can shield her," says Wendy.
 "She burps and it can get messy.
 People look at us and I imagine them saying, 'That's a whole lot of work to go to Applebee's.' "